alanng10/class-lang/Info/Article/Word/a.md

 Word "angle" has meaning that is direct.

+Word "quad" has meaning that is four point shape.

 Word "tune" has meaning that is comp audio.

 Word "tick" has meaning that is smallest duration.